Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/migrate_procedure/_index.md

 ---
 title: "Migration procedure"
 linkTitle: "Migrate "
 weight: 240
----This section describes the Transfer CFT z/OS migration procedure and the statements you use to complete the process.
+--- This section describes the Transfer CFT z/OS migration procedure and the statements you use to complete the process.

 ## Prerequisites